dutchgrit/afasclient/README.md

         .GetAsync();
 ```

-In the above code snippet, the `ProfitDebtorInvoices` is a generated class by the `GetConnectors.tt`.
+In the above code snippet, the `ProfitDebtorInvoices` is a generated class by the `afas-cli`.
 The class only exists if the corresponding GetConnector was included in your AppConnector definition.

 It is possible to include one or more `Where*` clausules which will act as a AND filter.
 In this example, the `WhereContains` has multiple values specified which acts as an OR.
 Both the `Skip` and `Take` are included.
 You can retrieve all available records by specifying `Take(-1)`.
 Sorting the result is done by `OrderBy` and `OrderByDesc` statements.